New list rates the most bipartisan members of Congress — and the least

 - Oops!Something went wrong.Please try again later.

 A newly released analysis from the Lugar Center and the McCourt School of Public Policy at Georgetown University ranks members of Congress on bipartisanship.
-(Photo by Jennifer Shutt/States Newsroom)
+(Jennifer Shutt/States Newsroom)

 WASHINGTON — Maine Republican Sen. Susan Collins and Pennsylvania Republican Rep. Brian Fitzpatrick were the most bipartisan members of Congress last year, according to a newly released analysis from the Lugar Center and the McCourt School of Public Policy at Georgetown University.